MikeSanJose/Test_Dacini_ID/Blast_tutorial.md

 You will need to copy and paste the fasta file `NCBI_Blast_uncertain_ID.fasta` onto (http://www.boldsystems.org/index.php/IDS_OpenIdEngine) to use the BOLD database.

-You will need to have an account and it will email you results for your search.
+You will also need to have an account to lookup large numbers of sequences but having an account will allow you to get email results for your search.

 With this information you can use these information to now molecularly identify your sequences.